-44 45 RESOLVED, That section 3 of article 7 of the Constitution of the State of Nevada be amended to read as follows:
+RESOLVED, That Section 3 of Article 7 of the Nevada Constitution be amended to read as follows:

 [Sec:] Sec.
-3. For any reasonable cause to be entered on the journals of each House [,] which may [,] or may not be sufficient grounds for impeachment, the [Chief Justice and Associate] Justices of the Supreme Court, the Judges of the Court of Appeals and the Judges of the District Courts [shall] must be removed from Office on the vote of two thirds of the Members elected to each branch of the Legislature, and the Justice or Judge complained of [, shall] must be served with a copy of the complaint against him [, and shall] and have an opportunity of being heard in person or by counsel in his defense; [,] Provided, that no member of either branch of the Legislature [shall be] is eligible to fill the vacancy occasioned by such removal.
+3. For any reasonable cause to be entered on the journals of each House, which may [.] or may not be sufficient grounds for impeachment, the [Chief Justice and associate] justices of the Supreme Court, the judges of the court of appeals, if established by the Legislature, and the judges of the district courts [shall] must be removed from office on the vote of two thirds of the members elected to each branch of the Legislature. [, and the] The justice or judge complained of [, shall] must be served with a copy of the complaint against him [, and shall] and have an opportunity of being heard in person or by counsel in his defense. [, provided, that no] No member of either branch of the Legislature [shall be] is eligible to fill the vacancy occasioned by such removal.